 Next is the freezing – through a process called vitrification, the egg is frozen quickly but with a high concentration of protective agents so as not to damage the egg.
 Eggs stay frozen until ready to use, at which point they are thawed.
-Survival rates for this process are high – at RMA, 80-90 per cent of frozen eggs survive the thaw.
+Survival rates for this process are high – at RMA, 80-90 percent of frozen eggs survive the thaw.

 IS EGG FREEZING WIDELY ACCEPTED THROUGHOUT THE INDUSTRY?

 Absolutely.
-Citing success rates and safety, the American Society for Reproductive Medicine in 2012 removed the ‘experimental’ label from egg freezing, making it a standard procedure in the industry.
-All these conclusions were made as a result of decades of experience and many clinical studies, including a study from out sister practice, RMANJ, that showed egg freezing did not harm the eggs.
+Citing success rates and safety, the American Society for Reproductive Medicine 2012 removed the ‘experimental’ label from egg freezing, making it a standard procedure in the industry.
+All these conclusions were made as a result of decades of experience and many clinical studies, including a study from our sister practice, RMANJ, that showed egg freezing did not harm the eggs.

 WHEN IS THE BEST TIME TO FREEZE MY EGGS?